Cryptographic Conditions for Efficient Testing of Distributions and Quantum States

 \if0 \begin{proof}[Proof of \cref{thm:easiness}]

-In the following, assume that infinitely-often OWFs do no exist.
-Then, we give a polynomial $s$ and a PPT algorithm $\Vrfy$ which satisfies the correctness and adaptive security defined in \Cref{def:adaptive}.
-For describing $\Vrfy_{n,,t,\epsilon,c}$, let us introduce several notations below.
+In the following, assume that infinitely-often OWFs do not exist.
+Then, we give a polynomial $s$ and a PPT algorithm $\Vrfy$ which satisfies the correctness and adaptive-soundness defined in \Cref{def:adaptive}.
+For describing $\Vrfy_{n,,t,\epsilon,c}$, we introduce several notations below.

 \paragraph{Notations:} We set $s(n,t(n),\epsilon(n)) = n^{4c}\left(\log_2\frac{1}{1-\epsilon(n)} + 2(\log(n))^2 \right) $.
 For simplicity, we often denote $s=n^{4c}\left(\log_2\frac{1}{1-\epsilon(n)} + 2(\log(n))^2 \right)$ below.
 Let $t_0$ be a polynomial given in \cref{lem:coding}.